Excel-VBA-Macros-for-Research/Building_Adjacency_Matrix/README.md

 # Excel VBA for building adjacency matrix
 Adjacency matrix is ....
 The Excel VBA for building adjacency matrix on this site can make adjacency matrix almost automatically from Excel files of data about grouping.
-Although the VBA are optimized for Windows, it can also be used in Mac.
+Although the VBA are optimized for Windows, it can also be used on Mac.

 ## "Material_Sample" file
 The "Material_Sample" file represents a data layout which can be used for building adjacency matrix with the VBA.